 Water Soluble Fluxes

 SBC uses a high quality water soluble flux with DI rinse to insure contamination free boards.
-Flux is a weak acid that removes oxides on PCB’s so solder wets properly during the soldering process.
+Flux is a weak acid that removes oxides on PC Board’s so solder wets properly during the soldering process.
 This is essential to the soldering process.
 The use of water soluble fluxes insures they can be washed away, eliminating residue on the final board assembly.

 DI Water Closed Loop Cleaning

 To support clean completed assemblies Deionized Water (DI) is used in the final rinsing processes.
 DI water is de-mineralized, and can be considered pure.
 We use a filtering system to maintain a high quality cleaning system.
 This systems includes a reverse osmosis membrane (filter tank) followed by a special deionization system, which removes remaining ions in the water.
 The purity of deionized water exceeds the purity of distilled water.
 During the wash cycle, water is continuously purified by a series of filters.
-Replenishment is required only to replace water loss due to evaporation and the end result is a contamination free PCB Assembly.
+Replenishment is required only to replace water loss due to evaporation and the end result is a contamination free PC Board Assembly.